SearchWP Blog

 Next, Elementor will offer you a selection of ready-made product archive pages to choose from.

-Hover your mouse over the template that suits you best and click Insert.
+Simply hover your mouse over the template that suits you best and insert it.

 Step 4: Publish Your Template and Add a Condition